attinto/TalkToMyDocsRag/README.md

 ```bash
 python -m src.main "How does Wendy's perception of Peter Pan change from their first meeting to the end of the story?" --all
 ```

-## Example Output

-Below is an example of the output when running the tool with all strategies.

-> <!-- PASTE YOUR TERMINAL OUTPUT HERE -->